TREMOR

 6. Orthostatic Tremor

-• A rare tremor that occurs in the legs while standing
+• A rare leg tremor that occurs while standing.

 Causes of Tremor